-Join the CCHN Summit to discuss the future challenges for which humanitarian actors need to be prepared in this fast-changing context.
-Share your experiences to identify and re-think together solutions to streamline and professionalise humanitarian negotiation practices.
+Participants in the CCHN Summit discussed the future challenges for which humanitarian actors need to be prepared in this fast-changing context.
+They shared their experiences to identify and re-think together solutions to streamline and professionalise humanitarian negotiation practices.

 1-3 November 2022

 Live-streaming and video recordings

 Some of the live-streamed sessions are available as video recordings.
 Contact us for additional information.

 A rich agenda informed by humanitarian negotiators’ real-life challenges

 The Summit agenda was shaped by the contributions of hundreds of frontline humanitarian professionals from around the world, who shared their own challenges and dilemmas and identified key topics for discussion.